 Your dissertation is in, all your hard work has paid off and soon you’ll be starting a new chapter of your life and joining the University’s global alumni community.
-Before you head off, here are a couple of important things to remember about what will happens to your University accounts after you leave us and how to stay connected:
+Before you head off, here are a couple of important things to remember about what will happen to your University accounts after you leave us and how you can stay connected:

 You can still use library services after you leave

-By registering for an Alumni Library card, you can carry on using the library, access online journals and take out up to 15 books for four weeks (more info here).
+By registering for an Alumni Library card you can carry on using the library, have access to some online resources and take out up to 15 books for a semester (more info here).